Gr33nCamper/Paul-s-Website/YRS/2022/Fall/Nov.md

 Guess who I saw on campus today?

-Bryan, Tobi, Kevin, and Sauol (if that's how you spell it)
+Bryan, Tobi, Kevin, and Saul

 People in Geisel 1st floor are a little too loud for my taste.
 And did you see the dudes dapping up everybody at the table?